kevinlutzer/business-card/README.md

 # Overview

 The original intention of this project was to be able to demonstrate some of my skills as an Electrical Engineer to potential employers.
-This project required me to build and prototype a tri-state analog circuit, add controls with a ATMEL microcontroller and design manufacture a customer printed circuit board.
+This project required me to build and prototype a tri-state circuit, add controls with a ATMEL microcontroller and design manufacture a customer printed circuit board.
 This would display my website url across a custom LED matrix when the device was plugged into a USB port.
 I designed this device to cost about $2.50 CAD with the most expensive part being the microcontroller.

 <b>What does it do?</b> Well when you plug the device it, it scrolls my website url across the matrix display.